Preciousarrey/His-Ambassadors/README.md

 # His Ambassadors

-my first design
+   Now then we are ambassadors for christ,
+    as though God did Beseech you by us: we pray you in Christ's stead,
+      be ye reconciled to God
        Jesus is Lord and the saviour of my life

-Im  studying DevOps